UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 In that improvised sessions, I did not talk much about IPython, as I feel it is useless and time should be spent differently, hence I predict low confidence for IPython.
-Addtionally, a colleague helped me remind about a shared document where learners can ask questions.
+Additionally, a colleague helped me remind about a shared document where learners can ask questions.
 Also here, I spent less time on this shared document, as I think it is not worth my time to talk about a shared document I do not care about.